Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined to put up more than 39 points in seven of 11 games this season.
+- Wisconsin and its opponents have gone over the current 39-point total in seven of 11 games (63.6%) this season.

 - Saturday's total is 14.4 points lower than the two team's combined 53.4 points per game average.

-- This contest's total is 4.5 points above the 34.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 34.5 points per game, 4.5 fewer than this contest's over/under.

-- The Badgers and their opponents have scored an average of 42.7 points per game in 2021, 3.7 more than Saturday's total.

-- In 2021, games involving the Golden Gophers have averaged a total of 48.8 points, 9.8 more than the set over/under in this contest.
+- In 2021, games involving the Golden Gophers have averaged a total of 48.8 points, 9.8 more than the set total in this contest.

 Wisconsin Stats and Trends

-- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team notches more than 18.7 points.
+- Wisconsin is 6-2 against the spread and 8-0 overall in games when it records more than 18.7 points.

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.